 The tools are developed by fishermen for fishermen with the purpose of reducing injuries and fatalities.
 The Vision, developed by the Fish Safe Advisory Committee, is: A World Leading Safety Culture in the B.C.
 Fishing Industry.
-Gina McKay is the Program Manager and brings over 30 years of experience in the seafood industry.

 For more information contact:

 A monthly column that appeared in Fisherman Life Magazine.